LucasKliemczak/Caesar-Cipher/README.md

 # Caesar-Cipher
+Exercise taken from www.sololearn.com, by their mobile app.
+It doesn't seem to be available through desktop's browser.

 Code for encripting a message using the Caesar Cipher method The Caesar cipher is one of the earliest known and simplest ciphers.
 It is a type of substitution cipher in which each letter in the plaintext is shifted to a certain number of places down the alphabet.
 For example, with a shift of 1, A would be replaced by B, B would become C, and so on.
 The method is named after Julius Caesar, who allegedly used it to communicate with his generals.